admin.asf@ebor.academy | 01482 648082

 Phonics

-Phonics is taught in EYFS and KS1 through a discrete 20 minutes session every morning following the Government guidance of Letters and Sounds and this informs much of our teaching of reading, writing and spelling.
+Phonics is taught in EYFS and KS1 through a discrete 20 minutes session every morning following Little Wandle Letters and Sounds Revised and this informs much of our teaching of reading, writing and spelling.
 Please see the phonics page for more information.

 Speaking and listening